 We groom at least twice a week religiously to keep our trails as smooth as possible, grooming straight thru the night to keep up with the traffic.
 We built a new, main link trail, we call Corridor 407, in 2010 and the high praise we got for the grooming was… well we heard the word phenomenal used by several folks and that just makes our day!
 The VAST Trails Coordinator once asked our Trails Coordinator, Roy Arthur, why were we out grooming when the trails were so smooth?
 Roy replied, “There are sections that were not quite that good so if you get out there and cut off a six-inch mogul it will get better, if you wait until it gets to eighteen inches, it won’t stay anywhere as good.”
 The Sno-Birds’ two main groomer operators have been grooming Shrewsbury trails since the early 80’s when it was privately groomed and now for the club, since 2000.
 Often club members ride along and try their hand at it.
 When asked about his grooming philosophy, Roy gives all those who work on the trails credit when he says, “Our thoughts on grooming are, it is not a race.
 We are out there for the members no mater how long it takes!
 Our extensive trail construction efforts do make it easier for the winter grooming.
 We need less snow to get started with grooming and the trails stay better, longer in the spring.”
 Need another reason to join our club?
 The Shrewsbury area is relatively high in elevation so gets more snow than other regions.
 Key words: MORE SNOW!

 Meet the Shrewsbury Sno-Birds

-We encourage all interested to attend our monthly meetings held every month from August through April, with summer meetings when needed.
+We encourage all interested to attend our monthly meetings from August through April, with summer meetings when needed.
 The meetings are the second Tuesday, 7:00 pm at the South Side Resturant on 117 South Main Street in Rutland.
 Come and join us!
 For information call (802) 779-5228 or send us an email message.